 7.45 am.
 A communion.
 What is it to lose your own soul?
-I thought of Esau selling his birthright for a bowl of stew.
+I thought of Esau selling his birth right for a bowl of stew.
 I thought of David selling his integrity, wholesale, for another man’s wife.
 It’s like betting your prize possession on a horse that isn’t even going to make it to the finishing post.
-It’s like an ‘unretrievable disc error’ warning: once gone, gone forever.
+It’s like an ‘irretrievable disc error’ warning: once gone, gone forever.
 But its not like a Faustian pact; there’s no trade-off with the devil: a your soul for the whole world type of transaction.
-Rarely that self conscious in reality. (‘What soul?’, somebody shouted.)
+Rarely that self-conscious in reality. (‘What soul?’, somebody shouted.)
 Its more like an email scam that was known to be circulating, but no one thought they’d be fooled by.
 And, when their whole world was finally stripped away, they were left with nothing.
 Not even a bill of exchange.

 8.15 am: I endeavoured to get the week’s teaching admin done before pressing on with ‘research’, which never feels like research, when conducted in the studio.
 There, I don’t (re)search, I (re)discover.
 9.15 am.
 First, I (re)acquainted my ears to the sonorities of the ‘One Day’ composition, before honing in on the final section.
 On consideration, I extended the ‘I have a dream … ‘ sequence by repeating it, and weaving the other Scourby/King samples beneath.
 This aided the intelligibility of the sequences and maintained their close relationship to the spine-loop.